FidMe/openlocate-ios/README.md

 #### Configuring for "When In Use" location authorization

-By default, open locate will use and prompt the `.authorizedAlways` authorization status for `CLLocationManager`.
+By default, OpenLocate will use and prompt the `.authorizedAlways` authorization status for `CLLocationManager`.
 If you prefer to use the `.authroizedWhenInUse` status, you can specify this before calling  `initialize`.
 Note that you will receive significantly less location updates when compared to the default.
 Example:

 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]? ) -> Bool {